Adobe-Marketing-Cloud/adobe-cif-extension-sample/exercise-00/tutorial-00-setup.md

 11. Complete details are available [here](https://github.com/adobe/commerce-cif-magento/tree/master/customer-deployment)

 12. In the `serverless.yml` file, you can configure the `cachetime`.
-Also possible to do using `wsk package update` command.
+Also possible to do using `wsk package update commerce-cif-magento-category@latest --param cachetime 400` command.

 ```
  commerce-cif-magento-category@latest: